Law enforcement in India: Jurisdiction

-Police in India primarily belong to the State List of the Constitution and, therefore, Policing and various Police matters falls into the jurisdiction of the respective State Governments.

 Federal

 Central Bureau of Investigation (CBI)

 The Central Bureau of Investigation (CBI) is a premier investigating agency of the Government of India.
 It derives its power to investigate from the Delhi Special Police Establishment Act (DSPE), 1946.
 The Jurisdiction of CBI extends across India, but requires prior consent from state governments for investigations within their territories.

 Executive officers of the CBI, of the rank of Sub-Inspector and above, are empowered to exercise all the powers of a police officer in charge of a police station for the purpose of investigation in the concerned area.

 The CBI can investigate crimes committed against central government employees, such as bribery, corruption, or misconduct.
 The CBI has the authority to investigate cases with inter-state or international implications, including organized crime, terrorism, human trafficking, money laundering, and other transnational offenses.
 The CBI can investigate offenses listed in the DSPE Act, such as those under the Prevention of Corruption Act and other central laws.
 The CBI can also investigate cases referred to it by courts or the central government or the state governments.

 The CBI requires the consent of state governments to investigate cases within their territories.
 This consent can be either general or specific.
 While general consent allows the CBI to investigate cases without seeking permission for each case, specific consent is required for individual cases.
 As of 2024, 8 states have withdrawn general consent to the CBI, limiting its ability to freely investigate cases in these states.
 These states include Punjab, Jharkhand, Kerala, West Bengal, Telangana, Meghalaya, Karnataka and Tamil Nadu.